FELLOW STATUS IN SIOP

 By 1951, the growth of APA resulted in the establishment of an APA Membership Committee, and in 1951-52 Division 14 along with the other 18 divisions at the time adopted Uniform Fellowship Requirements.
 A psychologist first became a Member in APA, and then joined a Division which handled Fellowship.
 In 1958, APA established three categories of membership: Associate for those with master’s and other degrees, Member for those holding doctoral degrees, and Fellow—reserving the title of Fellowfor its most distinguished members and, APA established standards for that status.

 SIOP has had a Fellowship Committee since at least the mid 1960s.
 The Committee is made up of SIOP Fellows and is charged with annually administering the Fellowship process.
-Any SIOP Member or Fellow may nominate another Member for Fellow status; nominations are evaluated by the Fellowship Committee with recommendations sent to the SIOP Executive Committee.
+Any SIOP Member or Fellow may nominate another Member or International Affiliate for Fellow status; nominations are evaluated by the Fellowship Committee with recommendations sent to the SIOP Executive Board.
 New SIOP Fellows are announced at the Annual Conference of the Society in the spring of each year.
 At the founding of SIOP in 1982, 252 of the 2219 SIOP Members were SIOP (and APA) Fellows.

 Not surprisingly, given I-O psychology’s roots in academia, SIOP and APA Fellows have in the past been largely academics (about 80% in 2006), with research being the dominant area of recognition.
-As the field of psychology has changed, and I-O with it, SIOP (as well as APA) recognizes that outstanding contributions and performance may come from all areas of I-O psychology and that they represent the range of practice, research, teaching, administration, and service in the variety of settings in which industrial/organizational psychologists contribute.
+As the field of psychology has changed, and I-O with it, SIOP (as well as APA) recognizes that outstanding contributions and performance may come from all areas of I-O psychology and that they represent the range of practice, research, teaching, administration, and service in the variety of settings in which industrial-organizational psychologists contribute.
 APA recently (APA Monitor, May 2006, p.
 95) indicated the breadth of achievements that it recognized for Fellow Status:

 “Fellowship achievements can involve anything in the field of psychology.
 Some current Fellows include psychologists who have:

--Established a psycho-educational group program for minority organ recipients that transplant centers across the country have adopted.
+- Established a psycho-educational group program for minority organ recipients that transplant centers across the country have adopted.

--Designed a unique assessment tool that tracks the development progress of infants and is now used on a national level.
+- Designed a unique assessment tool that tracks the development progress of infants and is now used on a national level.

--Helped banks make ATMs easier to use by applying psychological principles to analyze customers’ ATM-use patterns.
+- Helped banks make ATMs easier to use by applying psychological principles to analyze customers’ ATM-use patterns.

--Developed a model to help state psychological associations approach legislative bodies for prescription privileges.”
+- Developed a model to help state psychological associations approach legislative bodies for prescription privileges."

 The breadth of these achievements in psychology applies equally to contributions in I-O Psychology well beyond research and publications.
 The citations of the contributions and impact of some recent SIOP Fellows include:

--the foremost expert on the antecedents and consequences of organizational commitment.
+- the foremost expert on the antecedents and consequences of organizational commitment.
 His ground breaking research, which has been cited over 2,500 times, reflects a rare interplay between cogent theoretical development and rigorous empirical research.
 In addition, his measures of organizational commitment are used by scholars worldwide.

---has significantly advanced the practice of I-O psychology through his presidency of the Metropolitan New York Association of Applied Psychology, editorship of SIOP’s “The 21st Century Executive: Innovative Practices of Building Leadership at the Top,” co-chairing the first SIOP Leading Edge Consortium on Executive Leadership, workshops conducted for SIOP, and his selection and development programs for blue-chip companies in the U.S.”
+- has significantly advanced the practice of I-O psychology through his presidency of the Metropolitan New York Association of Applied Psychology, editorship of SIOP’s “The 21st Century Executive: Innovative Practices of Building Leadership at the Top,” co-chairing the first SIOP Leading Edge Consortium on Executive Leadership, workshops conducted for SIOP, and his selection and development programs for blue-chip companies in the U.S.”

---“the pioneer researcher who guided theoretical development of research on work-family conflict and work-family enrichment.
+- the pioneer researcher who guided theoretical development of research on work-family conflict and work-family enrichment.
 With relative ease, he impressively moves between theory and model building to the development and validation of instruments that measure relevant constructs in this research domain.

---A consummate practitioner-scientist, she is the “go to” expert on global survey issues.
+- A consummate practitioner-scientist, she is the “go to” expert on global survey issues.
 Her cross-cultural work has shed new light on the importance of employee attitudes on business outcomes, including customer satisfaction.
 She holds the most influential position in attitude survey work in a global organization today.